Review Update — May 2017

 The Editors' Choice Award goes to the Troy Lee A1

 , which is the best half-shell mountain design we have tried.
 All of our testers agreed that the A1 is one of the most comfortable bike helmets they've ever worn.
 The A1 uses well-mapped, dense padding to protect your head from pressure points.
 The A1 also has an awesome visor, which is approximately the same size as the Bell Super, though it has less range of articulation to accommodate goggles worn beneath the visor.
 The only downfall of the A1 is the price, which was the second highest in our test.
+It has seen a recent price reduction, though, and as of May 2017 this helmet retails for the slimmer $139, though this is still at the top of our selection.
 It is possible to pick this helmet up for a more reasonable price in one of the less bling colors.
 If you, like many enduro riders, are trying to decide between the A1 and the Bell Super, we recommend you consider your priorities.
 If you want the best looking, most comfortable, most durable helmet, you should spend the extra money on the A1.

 Best Bang for the Buck

 wins our Best Buy Award and is our favorite moderately priced helmet.
 The Feature has an excellent fit and a visor articulation method similar to helmets costing nearly twice as much.
 The rear retention band is comfortable and secure and uses a click wheel to adjust.
 This helmet does lack some features, like fore/aft adjustment of the chin strap and a full-wrap shell protecting the foam edges.
 The Feature barely beat out the Bell Stoker

 for this award, which is the same price but it does not have as great a visor.
 Riders who want a good deal but also want a highly articulated visor should go with the Feature.